-Following the decision of the Judicial Committee of the Privy Council in Schmidt v Rosewood Trust Limited 2 WLR 1442, it is now established that rather than considering whether or not a beneficiary has a proprietary right to information, the more principled and correct approach is to regard the right to seek disclosure of trust documents as one aspect of the Court's inherent jurisdiction to supervise, and if necessary to intervene in, the administration of trusts.
+In Schmidt v Rosewood Trust Limited 2 WLR 1442, the Judicial Committee of the Privy Council held that rather than considering whether or not a beneficiary has a proprietary right to information, the correct approach is to regard the right to seek disclosure of trust documents as one aspect of the Court's inherent jurisdiction to supervise, and if necessary to intervene in, the administration of trusts.
 Lord Walker stated that the dictum of Lord Wrenbury in O'Rourke could not be regarded as a binding decision that a beneficiary's right or claim to disclosure of trust documents or information must always have the proprietary basis of a transmissible interest in trust property.
 The Privy Council therefore concluded that:

 "No beneficiary (and least of all a discretionary object) has any entitlement as of right to disclosure of anything which can plausibly be described as a trust document.
 Especially when there are issues as to personal or commercial confidentiality, the Court may have to balance the competing interests of different beneficiaries, the trustees themselves and third parties.
 Disclosure may have to be limited and safeguards may have to be put in place.
 Evaluation of the claims of a beneficiary (and especially of a discretionary object) may be an important part of the balancing exercise which the Court has to perform on the materials placed before it.
 In many cases the Court may have no difficulty in concluding that an application with no more than a theoretical possibility of benefit ought not to be granted any relief".

-The recent English decision of Briggs J in Breakspear v Auckland EWHC 220 (Ch) is significant both as the first English case to consider disclosure of letters of wishes to beneficiaries and as a fairly comprehensive summary of the law in this area.
-Briggs J said that there is an inevitable tension between confidentiality and disclosure in relation to wish letters, and that it is advisable to lay down guidelines to attempt to avoid unnecessary litigation.
-Applying Londonderry, he said:
+The English decision of Briggs J in Breakspear v Auckland EWHC 220 (Ch) is significant both as the first English case to consider disclosure of letters of wishes to beneficiaries and as a comprehensive summary of the law in this area.
+Briggs J said that there is an inevitable tension between confidentiality and disclosure in relation to letters of wishes, but, applying Londonderry, he said:

 "It is in the interests of beneficiaries of family discretionary trusts, and advantageous to the due administration of such trusts, that the exercise by trustees of their dispositive discretionary powers be regarded, from start to finish, as an essentially confidential process."